danishifer/exit-ios/README.md

 Exit is an attendance management system for schools.

-Backend developed in Golang with MongoDB.

 Frontend mobile apps developed natively in Swift for iOS, Kotlin for Android.

+Backend uses Node.js with Neo4j graph database.

 ![iOS Attendance](/screenshots/ios-1.png)